ethlo/itu/README.md

 Some projects use epoch time-stamps for date-time exchange, and from a performance perspective this *may* make sense in *extreme* cases.
 With this project one can do-the-right-thing and maintain performance in date-time handling.

-* What is wrong with epoc timestamps?*
+*What is wrong with epoch timestamps?*

 * It is not human-readable, so debugging and direct manipulation is harder
 * Limited resolution and/or time-range available